JGarnica22/PSlab/ATACseq_analysis/README.md

 ### Reading in peaksets
 Usually peaksets are derived from peak callers.
 The easiest way to read in peaksets is using a comma-separated value sample sheet or creating a dataframe with one line for each peakset.

-With your sample sheet you can generate your DBA object, which measures how many peaks are in each peakset, as well as (in the first line) the total number of unique peaks after merging (overlapping?).
+With your sample sheet you can generate your DBA object, which measures how many peaks are in each peakset, as well as (in the first line) the total number of unique peaks after merging the overlapping ones.
 Also, a correlation heatmap and PCA can be generated, which gives an initial clustering of the samples using the cross-correlations of each row of the binding matrix.
 ````
 dbdata <- dba(sampleSheet=<sample_sheet>)
 plot(dbdadta)